Sauteed Sesame Green Beans

 Ingredients

-- ½ lb (250 g) Green beans (trimmed and washed)
+- 1 lb (500 g) Green beans trimmed and washed

-- 2 large Garlic cloves (sliced)
+- 2 large Garlic cloves sliced

-- 2 tablespoon Sesame seeds
+- 2 tbsp Sesame seeds

-- ½ teaspoon White pepper
+- 1 tsp White pepper

-- ½ teaspoon Kosher salt
+- ½ tsp Kosher salt

-- 1 tablespoon Lemon juice (optional)
+- 1 tbsp Lemon juice optional

-- Uncover - After three minutes uncover the pan and cook stirring occasionally until the beans are tender.
+- Uncover – After three minutes, uncover the pan and cook, stirring occasionally, until the beans are tender.

 - Serve – Remove from the heat and out of the pan to stop further cooking.

-Nutrition Information
+Nutrition

 We love green beans and this looks like a perfect side dish.
 I have never tried adding garlic along with green beans.
 Cant wait to give this one a try!